waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 ## Settle on the language
 Prior to writing stories, you should define various consistencies, standards and ground rules related to the business language you are going to "speak".
 Defining language's terms, context, users' roles and stake holders beforehand will insure an ubiquitous language and collaborative user stories which can be well-understood among both technical and non-technical members in your domain.
-Such process should be conducted with other team members (from different roles), and may require few iterations until the language is well-defined and agreed-on by the majority.
+Such process should be conducted with other team members (from different roles), and may require few iterations until the language is well-defined and agreed-on.